hyundai-robotics/hdr_ros2_driver/README.md

 > ⚠️ **WARNING:** Operating industrial robots without proper safety measures can lead to severe injury.
 Always verify that the workspace is clear and that the emergency stop is readily accessible before launching the ROS2 control interface.

+> ⚠️ **WARNING:** Press the **emergency stop button** to ensure user safety when the physical communication between the PC and the controller is lost during industrial robot operation.

 ### Preparation
 Before launching the ROS2 driver, ensure that your PC is properly connected to the robot controller via Ethernet.
 Refer to the following guide to verify successful communication between the PC and the robot controller: [hdr_ros2_driver README](hdr_ros2_driver/README.MD)